 Kamp Kohut operates on a seven-day rotation schedule.
 Out of every seven days, we have one Blue & White Day, one Trip Day, and five regular Activity days.

 On a typical activity day, the bugle blows at 7:30am.
-Counselors (with the help of Lisa on the girls’ side and Steve on the boys’ side) will help wake campers and share what’s being served for breakfast, the weather forecast, sports scores, etc. This is also a time when campers may choose to participate in a quick dip in the Lake to join our “Flippers” club.
+Counselors (with the help of Lisa and Carly on the girls’ side and Joe and Rory on the boys’ side) will help wake campers and share what’s being served for breakfast, the weather forecast, sports scores, etc. This is also a time when campers may choose to participate in a quick dip in the Lake to join our “Flippers” club.
 It’s lots of fun — and totally optional!
 At 7:45am everyone meets at the Flagpole for morning announcements before heading into the Dining Hall to eat.

 Activities begin at 9:00am.
 Schedules are handed out ahead of time to allow plenty of time for figuring out where to go and which counselor is teaching the class.
 A tour of Kohut on Arrival Day helps everyone get familiar with the layout of camp.
-Lisa, Steve, Joe and our Area Director team remain visible throughout the day to help campers get to where they need to be.
+Lisa, Carly, Rory, Joe, Anthony and our Area Director team remain visible throughout the day to help campers get to where they need to be.
 We have a bell that signals the end of each period.